-- Press up against the wall – stand arm length from the wall with your hands flat against it and fingers pointing up.
+- Press up against the wall – stand arm length from the wall with your hands flat against it and your fingers pointing up.
 Bend your arms slowly, keeping your elbows at your side, and close the gap as far as possible before returning.
-Aim to do this five to 10 times for three sets.
+Aim to do this five to ten times for three sets.

 - Raise calves – resting your hands on the back of the chair to keep you stable, lift both heels from the floor as far as you can, and then go down again.
 Repeat five times.